MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Determining the Governing Law for International Contracts

-The governing law in international contracts can be freely determined through negotiations between the parties involved.
+The governing law in international contracts is generally determined by agreement between the parties.

-However, designating the law of a country that has no connection to the contract can lead to a lack of understanding of the legal intricacies and increased procedural difficulties, potentially resulting in unforeseen disadvantages.
+However, designating the law of a country that has no connection to the contract may make it difficult to understand the applicable legal framework and procedures, which can work to your disadvantage.
 Typically, the law of one of the party’s countries of residence or the law of a third country related to the subject matter of the contract is adopted.

 For example, even if the contract is between Japanese companies, if the goods are sourced from Taiwan and the delivery is received within Taiwan, the transaction is completed within Taiwan.
 In this case, it would be natural to choose Taiwanese law as the governing law.

-If the countries designated in the governing law agreement and the jurisdiction agreement differ, the court will have to apply foreign law to proceed with the case, which is not a straightforward task.
+If the countries designated in the governing law agreement and the jurisdiction agreement differ, the court will have to apply foreign law to proceed with the case, which can be legally and practically complex.
 In practice, the parties may be burdened with the responsibility of researching and presenting arguments about the content of foreign law.

 It is important to consider that if the countries designated in the governing law agreement and the jurisdiction agreement differ, it could potentially increase the burden on the parties involved.